From: Philip Reiss

 Let's see, that means that Howard was either a “complete” idiot (no pun intended) or he intentionally lied in writing to Congress and signed his name at the bottom.
 I wonder if Howard, analyzing the incident eight years after it happened, might have had access to information not available today.
 Although he now says that he may have made a mistake, it seems likely that the Department of Defense coerced Howard into changing his story.

-Colonel Richardson has a copy of the receipt he signed for the bomb before embarking on the mission—a receipt that purports that there was no capsule.
+Colonel Richardson has a copy of the receipt he signed for the bomb before embarking on the mission's receipt that purports that there was no capsule.
 Also, the Air Force claims that none of the H-bombs at Homestead Air Force Base had capsules in February 1958.
 That's ridiculous.
 Why load an H-bomb aboard a B-47 without a capsule?
-Given that a capsule-less H-bomb would needlessly subject the B-47’s crew to radiation emissions, why not substitute an inert, inexpensive practice dummy of the same size and weight?
+Given that a capsule-less H-bomb would needlessly subject the B-47 Ⳡcrew to radiation emissions, why not substitute an inert, inexpensive practice dummy of the same size and weight?

 Howard H. Dixon, a former crew chief who loaded nuclear weapons onto planes at Hunter Field, Georgia, from 1957 to 1959, claims the bombs were always armed.
 “Never in my Air Force career did I install a Mark 15 weapon without installing the plutonium capsule,” he insists.

-Armed or unarmed, six thousand pounds of 90 percent enriched uranium and other radioactive elements aren’t anything to sneeze at.
+Armed or unarmed, six thousand pounds of 90 percent enriched uranium and other radioactive elements arenⴠanything to sneeze at.
 The steel case is undergoing corrosion by the seawater and will eventually begin to leak (the Russians evidently foresaw this and made the casings for their version of the Mark 15 hydrogen bomb from non-corrosive stainless steel).
-Because isotopes have an extremely long half life—713,000,000 years for uranium-235 and 4,510,000,000 years for uranium-238—the danger isn’t going away anytime soon.
+Because isotopes have an extremely long half life, 3,000,000 years for uranium-235 and 4,510,000,000 years for uranium-238, the danger isn't ⴠgoing away anytime soon.
 Hazardous radiation is being emitted 24 hours a day, seven days a week.
-Just because you can’t see it, doesn’t mean it isn’t there.
+Just because you cannot see it does not mean it is not there.
 Even a small dose can cause irreparable harm to your health.

 A local resident, Donald Ernst, runs a website about the bomb called Tybeebomb.com.
 Ernst says that “if all accounts of the bomb are correct, as far as the make and model, it is 20 times the size of the bomb dropped on Hiroshima [see H-bomb video]. . . .
 I believe, using common sense, that if the bomb were to detonate, it would crack the Floridian aquifer.
 This aquifer is the source of drinking water for four-plus states.
 Why not take something that is inherantly dangerous and remove it?
 Sometimes the government really amazes me.”